 1. The parentage of Mary.
-7. Joachim her father, and Anna her mother, go to Jerusalem to the feast of dedication.
-9. Issachar the high priest reproaches Joachim for being childless.
+7. Joachim her father, and Anna her mother, go to

-1. The blessed and ever glorious Virgin Mary, descended from the royal race and family of David, was born in the city of Nazareth and educated at Jerusalem in the temple of the Lord.
+1. The blessed and ever glorious Virgin Mary, descended from the royal race and family of David, was born in the city of

 From the earliest Church times this Gospel (or one bearing this name) was attributed to St. Matthew and received as authentic by some but not all of the ancient Christian communities.
 A few clearly corrupted copies were in circulation, for the sect of the Collyridians imagined that Mary herself was born of a virgin, and they established the worship and offering of manchet bread and cracknels, or fine wafers, as sacrifices to her.
 (The relatively recent Roman Catholic dogma in 1952 of the Immaculate Conception affirms only that Mary was conceived without Original Sin by a special grace of God, not that she herself was born of a virgin.
 The Eastern Orthodox Church never believed in this doctrine as stated, but only that Mary lived without actual sin.
 However, the whole Church has always believed emphatically in the Virgin Birth of Christ.)